2023 Portland Clinical Research Professional Virtual Conference

 As the full conference program is confirmed it will be shared below.
 The theme of this year's conference is "Meeting the Challenges of an Evolving Clinical Trial Research Ecosystem".

 The following is a draft of the program for the conference, please note speaker times may change.
-We also hope to add a second breakout that focusses on CR budgeting and staffing:

 |Time||Main Auditorium||Breakout 1|